CONF: China's EAF output set to rise as steelmaking pathways diverge

 Taiwan's Feng Hsin rolls over rebar, scrap prices

-Taiwan's Feng Hsin raises rebar, scrap prices
+Taiwan's Feng Hsin holds rebar price, lifts scrap prices by $6/t